NaverCloudPlatform/terraform-provider-ncloud/docs/resources/hadoop.md

 * `master_node_data_storage_size` - (Required) Data Storage size of master node.
 Must be between 100(GBi) and 2000(GBi) in 10(GBi) increaments.
 4000(GBi) and 6000(GBi) also available.
 * `worker_node_data_storage_size` - (Required) Data Storage size of worker node.
 Must be between 100(GBi) and 2000(GBi) in 10(GBi) increaments.
 4000(GBi) and 6000(GBi) also available.
 * `image_product_code` - (Optional) Image product code to determine the Hadoop instance server image specification to create.
 If not entered, the instance is created for default value.
 Default: Cloud Hadoop's latest version.
 It can be obtained through [`ncloud_hadoop_image_products` data source](../data-sources/hadoop_image_products.md)
+* `engine_version_code` - (Optional) Hadoop Engine version code.
+Only entered when creating with a Rocky cluster, If not entered, generate with the latest version currently available.
 * `edge_node_product_code` - (Optional, Changeable) Edge node product code to determine the edge node server specification to create.
 The specification upgrade will be performed after a full service stop, so please stop work in advance.
 Upgrading to a server with more memory than the current specification is only possible and incurs an additional fee.
 Default: Selected as minimum specification.
 The minimum standards are 1. memory 2.
 CPU.
 It can be obtained through [`ncloud_hadoop_products` data source](../data-source/hadoop_products.md).
 * `master_node_product_code` - (Optional, Changeable) Master node product code to determine the master node server specification to create.
 The specification upgrade will be performed after a full service stop, so please stop work in advance.
 Upgrading to a server with more memory than the current specification is only possible and incurs an additional fee.
 Default: Selected as minimum specification.
 The minimum standards are 1. memory 2.
 CPU.
 It can be obtained through [`ncloud_hadoop_products` data source](../data-sources/hadoop_products.md).
 * `worker_node_product_code` - (Optional, Changeable) Worker node product code to determine the worker node server specification to create.
 The specification upgrade will be performed after a full service stop, so please stop work in advance.
 Upgrading to a server with more memory than the current specification is only possible and incurs an additional fee.
 Default: Selected as minimum specification.
 The minimum standards are 1. memory 2.
 CPU.
 It can be obtained through [`ncloud_hadoop_products` data source](../data-sources/hadoop_products.md).